cellml/libcellml/docs/dev_setup.rst

 You now need to setup a read-only remote connection to the :term:`prime libCellML repository`.
 Given that you are still in the directory where you cloned the libCellML repository from, do the following::

-  cd libcellml
+  cd libCellML
-  git remote add prime https://github.com/cellml/libcellml.git git config remote.prime.pushurl "You really did not want to do that!"
+  git remote add prime https://github.com/cellml/libCellML.git git config remote.prime.pushurl "You really did not want to do that!"

 You have now added a new remote named ``prime`` and set origin as the default fetch and push location to point at repositories under your control on `GitHub <https://github.com/>`_.